circlefin/stablecoin-evm/doc/v2_upgrade.md

 ### Steps

+1. Ensure `config.js` file in the project root folder is configured correctly with correct values.

-1. Run Truffle migrations using the Deployer Key, and get the address of the newly deployed `V2Upgrader` contract.
+2. Run Truffle migrations using the Deployer Key, and get the address of the newly deployed `V2Upgrader` contract.
 The address is highlighted (`>>><<<`) to prevent accidental copying-and-pasting of an incorrect address.